DGamer007/Git/Git Branch.md

 # List all branches in Repo
 git branch

+# Shows branches that are merged with current Branch
+git branch --merged

+# Shows branches that are not merged with current Branch
+git branch --no-merged

 # Create Branch
 git branch new_branch_1

 # Switch Branch
 git switch new_branch_1

+# Create a Branch and then Switch to it
+git switch -c new_branch_2

 # Rename Branch
 git branch -m new_branch_1 branch_1